-There is no greater freedom in the tattoo universe than the option or ability to change up the tattoo design you were initially given by your Tattoo Artist.
-You should have learned by now that tattoos' are a one off event.
+There is no greater freedom in the tattoo universe than the option or ability to change up the design you were initially given by your Artist.
+The options mentioned here are your one-time, get-out-of-jail-free card!

-Total Tattoo Redesign or Tattoo Cover up
+Total Tattoo Redesign or Tattoo Cover-Up

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.